User Profile

 Grace’s husband: wife beater.
 ‘Nuff said.
 But Patricia’s husband, Carter?
 Oh my $DEITY.

 Carter doesn’t beat his wife.
 He’s not overtly cruel.
 The vampire says Carter is cheating on Patricia, but I don’t know if that’s true and am not sure if I care.
 But his gaslighting and medicalizing his wife and children are horrifying.
 He manipulates his wife into taking Prozac.
-He tells her children she’s crazy and they don’t have to listen to her, and as a result they treat her with contempt.
-He …
+He tells her children she’s crazy and they don’t have to listen to her, and as a result they treat her …

 Isabel Cañas: Vampires of el Norte (2023, Penguin Publishing Group)